open/close all folders

 The Break Up, Part 2

 - David Alan Grier's performance as the sexually repressed and totally hammy Reverend Leon Lonnie Love.
-"OUT, SATAN!
-OUT, I SAY!
-BEELZEBUB, I REBUKE YOU!"

 The Break Up, Part 3

 - Officer Otis at a nightclub checking patrons.
 He sends two away for looking ugly, checks the pockets of a man who takes out his guns while Otis is checking him, and forces a woman in a revealing top to "pay for the midgets" and asking to "shake one of those hands."

 - On his radio show, Martin talks about how Black History Month should be in January (which has 31 days) rather than February (which has only 28), and how it's a conspiracy that that's the case.